Toraja Travel

 Ancient wooden house with traditional architecture in Sulawesi.

-26 October — Cliff graves, effigies, and the return to Makassar
+26 October — Toraja Cliff Graves and Tau-Tau Effigies

 At Lemo, the cliffside balconies hold Tau-Tau wooden effigies watching over the dead.
 A short drive leads to Londa, a cave burial site filled with skulls and old coffins.
 The team returns to Makassar, checks into Swiss-Belhotel, and dines at Nelayan.